hiba-machfej/board-project/README.md

 * Only function components were used.
 * React hooks was adopted.

-## Data Features AND Functionality
+## Data Features and Functionality
 * A user can create a **board/list**.
 A board/list
   containS many items that a user can add.
 * For each board, a user can add **board items**.